zedlopez/ifm/Examples/Actaeon.md

 Location: Understanding any, understanding rooms
 RecipeLocation: Traveling Characters
 Index: FOLLOW command
-Description: A FOLLOW command allowing the player to pursue a person who has just left the room.
+Description: A ``follow`` command allowing the player to pursue a person who has just left the room.
 For: Z-Machine